srevn/kqexec/README.md

 - **Backoff Behavior**: More aggressive delays during filesystem instability
 - **Batch Processing**: Higher thresholds for detecting activity gaps
 - **Depth/Size Sensitivity**: Complexity-scaled delays for deep or large directory structures
+- **Temporary File Window**: Increseas period for what is considered temporary or in-progress operation

 This allows tuning from very responsive (0.1) for simple workflows to highly cautious (5.0) for complex build systems or intensive I/O operations.